Quravat/InvitationDeleter/README.md

 ## Credits 💖

-- @usershhh - Its his code, his idea :) i
+- @usershhh - Its his code, his idea :)  i just modify some part
 - discord.py - Library used to interact with the Discord API.
 - InviteCleanerBot - Bot created by Quravat.